 Having Everth Cabrera, who was plagued with hamstring injuries and suspended for 50 games in violation of MLB's drug policy, play at least 140 games should help the offense.
 Jedd Gyorko had a fantastic rookie year and should be a bigger factor in '14.

 Though the Padres have a lot of reasons to be optimistic about the offense, overcoming the vast dimensions of Petco Park will be difficult.
+With such a large stadium, the Padres should have a better-than-average pitching staff, but in 2013, their young staff didn't perform up to expectations.
+They had the fifth-highest ERA in the league.
+In combination with a weak offense, this spelled a long season.

 On Wednesday, the Padres learned one of their promising young left-handed starters, Cory Luebke, will miss the entire 2014 season with a second Tommy John elbow surgery.
 This is a blow for any team looking to improve its pitching staff.